SABMIS: Sparse approximation based blind multi-image steganography scheme: Introduction

-{ {\it Further}, we visually demonstrate the high quality of the extracted secret images by comparing them with the corresponding original secret images. {\it Also}, via experiments, we support our conjecture that our scheme is resistant to steganographic attacks. {\it Finally}, we compare the embedding capacity of our scheme and PSNR values of our stego-images with the corresponding data from competitive schemes available in the literature\footnote{Most of the existing works do not compute the other numerical mesaures of SSIM index, NCC coefficient, entropy and NAE.}.
-These last two checks (quality of the extracted secret images and experimentation for resistance to steganographic attacks) are not common in existing works, and hence, we are unable to perform these two comparisons.
-The superiority of our scheme over past works is summarized below.}
+{\it Further}, we visually demonstrate the high quality of the extracted secret images by comparing them with the corresponding original secret images. {\it Also}, via experiments, we support our conjecture that our scheme is resistant to steganographic attacks. \textit{Next}, we demonstrate efficiency of our scheme by providing timing data. \textit{Finally}, we present application of our scheme on real-life data in-turn demonstrating its usefulness.

-{Because of the lack of past work of embedding grayscale secret images into a grayscale cover image, we compare with the cases of embedding binary images into a grayscale image or embedding grayscale images into a color image.
-Both these problems are easier than our problem {as} discussed earlier; {see} Table~\ref{tbl:imageType}.}
+Also, we exhaustively compare SABMIS with competing schemes to demonstrate that it is among the best.
+For the sake of better exposition, this comparison is given in Introduction itself (see subsection below).
+Finally, in Section \ref{Conclusion}, we discuss conclusions and future work.